 - Want creamy ice cream??!!
 The water content of your pureed pumpkin or squash will effect the creaminess of ice cream The more water, the more ice crystals in the ice cream…therefore less creamy (think snow cone).
 Try and use the driest puree you can (cooking some of the water out is always an option, simmer over low heat until the volume is reduced!)
 In this batch, I used some fresh roasted butternut squash which is generally a much drier squash.
 Some cans I open are stiff and dry, while others are more soft and pliable.
-Kabocha and Buttercup are two more dry varieties I see often!
+Kabocha, Buttercup, and Chioggia varieties are two more dry varieties I see often!

 - I also know some of you will ask, using light coconut milk is totally fine!
 But know that in doing so, you are adding more WATER to the mixture, and the end result will not be as creamy (same concept as the squash puree!).
 AND if you can do dairy, then some raw cream instead of the coconut milk would work well too!